Humboldt Penguin vs Western Rockhopper Penguin

 Which is bigger, Humboldt Penguin or Western Rockhopper Penguin?

-The Humboldt Penguin is larger, standing up to 70cm tall compared to the Western Rockhopper Penguin's 58cm.
+The Humboldt Penguin is larger, standing up to 70 cm tall and weighing up to 5.9 kg.
+The Western Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Do Humboldt Penguins and Western Rockhopper Penguins live in the same area?